GASB 87 Will Fundamentally Change Lease Accounting for Governments

 - There will be no disclosure requirement for short-term lease outflows.

-GASB 87’s provisions don’t go into effect until reporting periods beginning after December 15, 2019.
+GASB 87’s provisions don’t go into effect until fiscal years beginning after June 15, 2021, and all reporting periods thereafter.
 But preparing for implementation will be very time-intensive, especially if you have a number of agreements that you currently record as operating leases.
 We suggest you study the new standard now and begin planning for compliance as soon as possible.

 As you assess GASB 87’s impact on your government’s financial statements and begin designing processes to gather the required information, keep the following items in mind.